 Thankfully, in some cases, those with a DUI in Arizona are allowed to remove the conviction from their records.

 The process of removing a DUI conviction from an individual’s record in many states is generally referred to as an expungement.
 The procedure for expunging one’s record varies from state to state.
-Arizona doesn’t have expungement.
-We use a process known as “set-aside” in Arizona.
+Arizona has new expungement laws for DUIs that will take effect in 2023, but currently uses a process known as “set-aside.”

 Law enforcement officers, employment and education facilities often review a person’s criminal history before hiring or granting that individual’s application.
 Many are often denied simply because they have a DUI conviction on their record.
 Getting a set-aside for a DUI conviction in Arizona can potentially diminish this barrier to employment and educational opportunities.

 Both felony and misdemeanor convictions are eligible for receiving a set-aside.
 Depending on the severity of the conviction, additional advantages to receiving a set-aside can include: